mjbradvica/personal-website-articles/2024/introducing-chainstrategy.md

 }
 ```

-Chains can be very powerful when utilized to their full potential.
-You may view the samples [here](https://github.com/mjbradvica/ChainStrategy/tree/master/samples/ChainStrategy.Samples).
+This is only a very small example of what chains can accomplish.
+The official documentation will show you the full power they offer.
+Samples for chains are available [here](https://github.com/mjbradvica/ChainStrategy/tree/master/samples/ChainStrategy.Samples).

 ## Strategy

 Strategies are best utilized when you have multiple implementations of the same algorithm or process.
-You can think of processing credit cards as one example of such a process.
+You can think of processing credit cards as one such example.

 Strategies use a request and response to push data up and down.